sienheiser/Knowledge/Programming/Projects/PianoSightReading/Development notes.md

 In the rule of the octave each note in a scale has an associated triad chord with it and each triad has three variations

 This basic pattern can be repeated for each of key on the piano.

+## 09/08/2024
+Today I will continue trying to make the note algebra work.

+So far I think I have a working system.
+Now I want to create the display for displaying notes.
+I have not done it yet so I should try working on it tomorrow.

+Next thing to understand is the following what scheme should I use for representing a keyboard.
+Right now I am using numbers 1,2,3 to represent keys on a keyboard.
+Keyboards of different sizes will always have their left most key labelled number 1.
+This means for different keysboards 1 will mean different things.
+Maybe I should look at how a piano is tuned and make an absolute base.